 Community organizations.
 Mr. Standard has long been active in New York City's non-profit community.

 Harvard Club of New York City.
 He has, over the years, held a variety of leadership posts at the 12,000 member Harvard Club of New York City, which was established in 1865, ultimately being elected the first minority President of the Club.
 While President, he led the planning, financing and building of a long-deferred, eight-story addition to the organization's landmark clubhouse.

 Visiting Nurse Service of New York ("VNSNY").
-For more than 20 years, Mr. Standard has been a member of the Board of Directors of the VNSNY.
+For more than 20 years, Mr. Standard has served as a member of the Board of Directors of the VNSNY.
 He also has served as a member of the Board's Executive and Governance committees and as Chairman of the Board of the VNSNY Family Care Services subsidiary.
+In 2014, he elected to convert to the status of Director Emeritus.
 VNSNY is the largest not-for-profit home health care provider in the nation, where annually approximately 13,000 employees care for more than 135,000 patients who have acute and/or chronic health care needs.

 Other non-profit affiliations.
 Mr. Standard formerly served as a Director of the United Seamen's Service and he is past Vice-Chairman of the Board of the Aspirin Foundation of America.

 Crain's New York Business named Mr. Standard one of the "100 Most Powerful Minority Business Leaders in New York" in its most recent compilation.

 In 2014, Mr. Standard was recognized by his Epstein Becker Green colleagues with the Firm's Making a Difference Award, for his achievements in promoting diversity and inclusion, throughout his career.

 Mr. Standard is a graduate of Harvard College and of Harvard Law School.
 He also earned an LL.M. in Trade Regulation from the New York University School of Law.